olik30/k30-physics-mcq-trainer/docs/internal-notes.md

 - Ran it across the seed + auto-clean sets to generate `data/formatted/train.jsonl` (383 items), `val.jsonl` (47), and `test.jsonl` (49), with hashes captured in `data/formatted/manifest.json`.
 - Logged aggregate stats (AO/topic/difficulty splits per split) to `results/dataset_stats.json` for easier tracking of coverage skew.
 - Confirmed the whole export stays deterministic with seed=42, so we can rebuild identical splits whenever the cleaned dataset changes.

+Day 11 recap:
+- Added `scripts/train_lora.py`, which loads the chat-formatted data, attaches LoRA adapters, streams JSONL logs, and updates `config/adapters.yaml` with run metadata.
+- Installed the Hugging Face stack (`transformers`, `datasets`, `peft`, `accelerate`, `pyyaml`) and fixed compatibility issues by forcing the script into CPU mode—our RTX 5080 isn’t recognised by Torch 2.6.0 yet.
+- Ran a one-step smoke test using `Qwen/Qwen2.5-0.5B-Instruct` (`--device-map cpu`) to prove the pipeline end-to-end; the run logged `loss≈3.43`, saved weights in `models/adapters/adapter_v1/`, and wrote structured events to `logs/train/adapter_v1.jsonl`.
+- `config/adapters.yaml` now tracks when/how adapter_v1 was produced (base model, seeds, hyperparameters, dataset hashes) so future automated runs can append new adapters without manual bookkeeping.
+- Next GPU-ready run just needs the CUDA build that supports the 5080; once that’s installed we can swap `--device-map cpu` back to `auto` and let the full 7B model train overnight.